Oman's oil firm OQ hires advisers for sale of stake in Portugal's REN

-Middle EastOman's oil firm OQ hires advisers for sale of stake in Portugal's REN

-Oman's OQ has hired legal and financial advisers to prepare for the possible sale of its entire 12% stake in Portuguese power grid operator REN (RENE.LS), the state-owned oil firm announced late on Tuesday.
+LISBON (Reuters) - Oman’s OQ has hired legal and financial advisers to prepare for the possible sale of its entire 12% stake in Portuguese power grid operator REN, the state-owned oil firm announced late on Tuesday.

 OQ, formerly Oman Oil Company, said in a statement the advisers will “assist in the preparation of such intended sale through a private placement”.